After Graduation – What’s Next?

 We have decided to prepare our students for and to require each of our students to take (as seniors) only the Classical Learning Test.
 We have chosen to do this for the following reasons:

-1. All of the colleges our students tend to choose accept the CLT.
+1. All of the colleges our students tend to choose to accept the CLT.

-2. The CLT is aligned more closely to the Academy’s curriculum and will give colleges a better sense of our students’ accomplishments.
+2. The CLT is aligned more closely with the Academy’s curriculum and will give colleges a better sense of our students’ accomplishments.